logo for organic-pet-digest.com

 • Cover the mixture and store at room temperature

 Conventional veterinarians may prescribe motility modifiers, which are drugs that increase or decrease the movement of food through the intestines.
 This dog diarrhea medicine can control the problem for a couple of days, but like all other man-made dog diarrhea medicine it can have negative side effects.
-We recommend tying the above options first and taking this route as a last resort.
-Either way, motility modifiers should not be used longer than 48 hours.

-Homeopathic treatments are also effective, such as may apple, mercury, nux vomica, arsenic trioxide and windflower.
+Dog homeopathic treatments are also effective, such as may apple, mercury, nux vomica, arsenic trioxide and windflower.
 Consult with your local holistic vet to determine which is best for your dog.

 For Chronic Diarrhea

 Does your dog tend to get diarrhea frequently?
-If so, it may be because they are just "built that way".
+If so, it may be because they are just “built that way”.
+But it could also be due to a more serious problem.
+To be on the safe side, get a full workup done by your local holistic veterinarian.

 • Licorice (glycyrrhiza glabra) - an excellent tonic for the intestines, bladder, kidney and entire digestive tract.
 Also sooths the lining of the digestive tract.